forcedotcom/isvte-sfdx-plugin/EXTENDING.md

 #### Rule Results

-Several Rule Types have a "Result" component which describes what is presented based on the outcome of the Condition.
+Several Rule Types have a "Result" component which describes what is presented based on the outcome of the condition.

 A Result is defined as:
 ```